Connecting Permutation Equivariant Neural Networks and Partition Diagrams: Characterisation of Permutation Equivariant Linear Layer Functions

-What we have shown is that in order to find the weight matrix of a $k$-order permutation equivariant neural network layer function in the standard basis of $M_n$, all we need to do is to find all of the orbit basis diagrams $x_\pi$ in $P_k(n)$ corresponding bijectively to all of the set partitions $\pi$ in $\Pi_{2k}$ having at most $n$ blocks (that is, the set $\Pi_{2k, n}$), and map them under $\Phi_{k,n}$ to obtain the standard basis matrices of $\End_{S_n}(M_n^{\otimes k})$ (by calculating the block labelling of $\pi$ and its orbit under the action of $S_n$ on $[n]^{2k}$, and then applying (\ref{equivbasiselement})).
-The $\mathbb{C}$-linear span of these matrices gives the desired weight matrix!

-To understand better the power of this method, we see that each row of $k$ vertices in an orbit basis diagram corresponds to a copy of $M_n^{\otimes k}$ (the top row to the $I$ tuples and the bottom row to the $J$ tuples appearing in (\ref{equivbasiselement})), and, for those orbit basis diagrams that have at most $n$ blocks, it is the blocks themselves that describe which entries of the corresponding standard basis matrix in $\End_{S_n}(M_n^{\otimes k})$ are the same; that is, they provide the weight sharing scheme for such a layer function.

-Finally, we have also shown that, to understand the basis matrices of $\End_{S_n}(M_n^{\otimes k})$, we need to appreciate that there is a relationship betweeen $n$ and $k$.
-All of the papers that we have read in the machine learning literature on this topic, except for \cite{finzi}, make the same mistake of assuming that $\dim \End_{S_n}(M_n^{\otimes k}) = \Bell(2k)$, that is, that the dimension is independent of $n$, but we have clearly shown that this is not the case!
-In fact, the kernel of $\Phi_{k,n}$ can become very large relative to the dimension of $\End_{S_n}(M_n^{\otimes k})$, particularly when $k$ is large and $n$ is small, as can be seen by Theorem \ref{nonisopart} and Figure \ref{restrictedBell}.
-For more information on the kernel of $\Phi_{k,n}$, see \cite{BenHal1}.
+This improves upon the result that appears in \citet{maron2018}.
+Although this relationship was first mentioned in the Appendix of \citet{finzi}, we wish to highlight this point in the main text of our paper because a number of papers that we have read in the machine learning literature on this topic assume that the number of weights in the weight matrix is independent of $n$ in all cases.
+This becomes more important when $l, k$ are large and $n$ is small, since the dimension of the kernel becomes very large relative to the actual number of weights in the weight matrix.
+For more information on the kernel of $\Phi_{k,n}^l$, see \citet{BenHal1}.